zhiliang-lin/academic-lin/content/home/about.md

 Hello, my name is Zhiliang Lin (林志良 :sound: [listen](http://www.zhilianglin.com/files/zhiliang-lin.ogg)).
 I am a quantitative researcher passionate about applying computational methods to understand human communication.

 Currently, I am completing a [Subsequent Master of Science in Statistical Data Analysis](https://studiekiezer.ugent.be/2026/master-of-science-in-statistical-data-analysis-en) at Ghent University to deepen my expertise in advanced quantitative methodologies.
-Prior to my studies in Belgium, I was a  lecturer at Guangzhou Nanfang College, where I designed and taught courses in statistics for communication, new media data analysis, and web data scraping.
+Prior to my studies in Belgium, I was a  Teaching Associate at Guangzhou Nanfang College, where I designed and taught courses in statistics for communication, new media data analysis, and web data scraping.
 I also served as a Research Associate at Shenzhen University, contributing to several data-intensive projects and co-authoring publications in SSCI-indexed journals.

 This work builds on my academic foundation, which includes an M.A. in Communication from Jinan University and a B.A. in Journalism from the Southwestern University of Finance and Economics.